 Diamonds and gemstones

-Clean diamonds regularly: Bring your diamonds into the store every 6 months to be professionally cleaned and checked for safety (loose stones, worn or missing prongs, wear on mounting).
-On a weekly basis, it’s best to soak your diamond in warm water with a few drops of mild dish soap.
-Lightly scrub with a soft toothbrush to remove any excess dirt & oil.
-Be aware when scrubbing antique or estate jewelry to use a soft touch.
-Then, just rinse the diamond with warm water and wipe with a soft, lint-free cloth.
+On a weekly basis, it’s best to soak your diamonds for 15 minutes in warm water with a few drops of gentle dish detergent or rubbing alcohol.
+Lightly scrub with a soft-bristle toothbrush to remove any excess dirt & oil.
+Then, rinse with warm water and dry with a soft cloth.

-The classic mix of soap and water is an easy and effective way to clean gold and platinum jewelry.
-In a glass bowl, combine 1 cup of warm water with 1 tsp of liquid dish soap and 1 tsp of household ammonia (ammonia will add sparkle).
-Put your gold pieces in and let them sit for 10 minutes.
+The classic mix of dish soap and warm water is also an effective way to clean gold and platinum jewelry.
+To add sparkle, combine 1 tsp of household ammonia with 1 cup of warm water and 1 tsp of gentle dish detergent, and soak your gold or platinum pieces for 10 minutes.
 Use a soft-bristle toothbrush to scrub any tough buildup on the gold.
-Rinse well with warm water and buff with a soft, lint-free cloth.
-Your gold will be shining!
+Rinse well with warm water and buff with a soft cloth.

-Silver jewelry can be hard to clean when you use commercial silver paste, plus it makes a mess.
-We advise that you line the bottom of a glass casserole with aluminum foil (aluminum reacts well with silver to help clean it).
-Then soak your silver jewelry in a mixture of 2 tbsp of baking soda and hot water.
+Sterling silver jewelry can be hard to clean when you use commercial silver paste, plus it makes a mess.
+We advise that you line the bottom of a glass casserole with aluminum foil (aluminum reacts well with silver to assist in the cleaning process).
+Then, soak your silver jewelry in a mixture of 2 tbsp of baking soda and hot water.
 Rinse well with hot water to get rid of the tarnish.
 You might notice the water getting a little murky - this is because the tarnish transfers from the silver to the water.
 With this method, there's no excessive scrubbing required.
-When you remove the items from the water, buff with a soft, lint-free cloth to wipe away any excess tarnish.
+When you remove the items from the water, buff with a soft cloth.